problem is that the Lords of Yesteryear never disappeared as we were promised

 population of 420,000 (equal to all the residents of the entire Greater

-That’s a concentration of people, to put it in perspective, Minneapolis-sized, consuming much of the open space between the Bridgers and the distant ranch/farmlands around
+That’s a concentration of people, to put it in perspective, Minneapolis-sized (not including St. Paul and the suburbs), consuming much of the open space between the Bridgers and the distant ranch/farmlands around

 Three Forks, the town so named because it’s where the Gallatin, Madison and